Skip to content

 super.onCreate();

-// Needs to be called before SDK initialization
+//Need to call before SDK initialization

 FTAutoTrack.startApp(null);

-// Set SDK configuration
+//Set SDK configuration

 setSDK(this);